-In addition, for post-hospital care, there are certain requirements that must be met.
+In addition, for post-hospital care, certain requirements must be met.
 “One of the requirements is that you have to have a three-night hospital stay," Paul says.
 "That event qualifies you for skilled nursing benefits under traditional Medicare as long as that admission to a skilled nursing community occurs within 30 days.”
-That qualifies you for care as long as there’s a continued need of that skilled care, according to Paul.
+That qualifies you for care as long as there’s a continued need for that skilled care, according to Paul.
 He adds, “It can cover up to 100 days, although the average stay is more like 30 days.”

 Often the next question is, “Then what does Medicare cover?”
 Here’s a quick summary of how Medicare works and its basic benefits.
-Use the links to Medicare.gov, Medicare’s website to get more detailed information.
+Use the links to Medicare.gov, Medicare’s website, to get more detailed information.

 Medicare Part A